MC-DeltaT/MC-DeltaT.github.io/_posts/2024-05-xx-definitive-cpp-thread-safety.md

 One thread increments `shared_data`, while the other decrements it.
 If you run this code on a modern computer, there's a good chance the threads run at the same time, on different processors.
 And this is where the problems begin.
 On the surface, the code may appear innocuous, but if we really think about it, things get ambiguous.
 What does it mean for two processors to operate on data at the same time?
 What is a processor?
 What is "data"?
 What is "the same time"?
 What is actually going on inside the computer here?
 We can't make this code correct if we don't know what's happening, and that's why we need to talk about thread safety.

-### Approaching Thread Safety
+### Approaching Thread Safety - Memory Models

-TODO

-TODO: fix
+Successful thread safety is a two part game: first, you must understand the rules; then, you can conceive a strategy to produce a thread safe program.
+The critical part is understanding the rules, which will be the focus of this article.
+Intuition on how to use that knowledge to write thread safe code comes after, with practice.

-The framework which enables us to reason about these concurrency questions is called a "memory model".
-A memory model is a contract between the user and implementer of a computer system.
-Then, "thread safety" is about writing code which obeys the rules of a memory model.
-If code plays nicely with the memory model, we can reason about its behaviour and place assurances on its correctness - it is "thread safe" code.
-On the other hand, if code runs afoul of the memory model, it is not thread safe, and it could exhibit weird behaviour.
-The code might not work at all.
-Or it might work 95% of the time.
-Or it might always work but only on one type of computer.
+The rules of the thread safety game are known collectively as the "memory model".
+Formally, a memory model is a contract between the user and implementer of a computer system regarding concurrent data access.
+If code plays nicely with the memory model, we can reason about its behaviour and place assurances on its correctness.
+On the other hand, if code runs afoul of the memory model, it could exhibit unexpected behaviour.
+The code might not work at all, or it might only work on one type of computer.

-Understanding memory models is the key to writing thread safe code - such knowledge gives you the confidence to create concurrent programs knowing they will function as you desire.
-At the moment, memory models probably sound like a vague concept, which is in some part true.
-They are massive abstractions layered over mountains of complexity of computer systems.
-In order to understand them fully, we must take a trip through some of that complexity, from the bare metal up - only then can we face the C++ memory model with a truly holistic understanding.
+Different parts of computers have different memory models.
+Hardware has memory models, as do programming languages like C++.
+It is my belief that a holistic understanding of both is necessary for effective application of thread safety in C++.

 ## Memory Model - The Hardware Perspective